 What to Look for in Champagne Glasses

 Material plays a huge role in your Champagne glasses.
-If you want to fully experience the nuances of a sparkling wine, look to crystal—it’s whisper-thin to properly showcase aromas and flavors, and will deliver the liquid directly to your palate.
+If you want to fully experience the nuances of sparkling wine, look to crystal—it’s whisper-thin to properly showcase aromas and flavors and will deliver the liquid directly to your palate.
 That said, if you’re looking for more affordable Champagne glasses that can be served to a crowd, a plastic option may make more sense (plus, it will survive through rowdier happy hours).

 Champagne glasses can range from a few ounces to a larger size.
 The former is perfect for casual toasts, while the latter is ideal for enjoying a full glass of bubbles.

 Ease of Cleaning

 Crystal glasses require care.
 You must hand wash and polish each glass after using it.
 If you want a lower-effort option, consider a dishwasher-safe glass alternative.